 Spanish class students will become acquainted with the Spanish language through fun, entertaining activities with puppets, music, picture cards, stories, skits, projects and vocabulary games.
 Learning about countries and cultures of Latin America and Spain is also part of the Spanish program.

 Fifth grade will become acquainted with the Spanish language through cross-cultural explorations, as well as interactive and fun activities that include music, stories, projects, skits and games.
 The vocabulary will increase in order to achieve a higher level of comprehension and conversation.

 Grammatical concepts are introduced and practiced through conversation and fun activities and games.
 Beginning reading and writing continues with more emphasis at this time.
 Hispanic Catholic faith and culture is presented with short prayers, songs and traditions.

 Keyboarding: Keyboarding class is taught weekly during the school year to fifth grade.
 Students are encouraged to use these skills on assignments.

-Fifth-Grade Camp: This is a fun-filled week with emphasis on environmental education, which takes place at the YMCA Storer Camp outside Jackson, Michigan.
+Fifth-Grade Camp: This is a fun-filled three days with emphasis on environmental education, which takes place at the YMCA Storer Camp outside Jackson, Michigan.

 Field Trips: Our class field trips vary from year to year.
 In the past we have seen plays, visited museums and participated in lessons taught at St. Joseph Hospital.